 Jaguars are an Amazing Species

-I am getting ready to go to Brazil to photograph the Jaguars in the Pantanal regions in preparation for the Jaguars and Wildlife of the Pantanal Photography Tour.
+I think it is essential to learn about your subject BEFORE you come face to camera.
+Knowing about the crazy cool big cat, the jaguar will increase your keeper rate on the Best Jaguar Photography Workshop.
 One key to improving your photography is to learn as much as you can about your subject; I think it significantly improves the quality of my photography.
-Here are few things that I have learned about the Jaguar.
+Here are a few things that I have learned about the Jaguar.

 - Height: 25 – 30 inches at the shoulders; females are smaller

 - Length: 43 – 75 inches; females are smaller

 - Weight: 79 – 211 lbs, but individual males have been recorded up to 350 pounds

 - Lifespan: 12 years